remarkjs/remark/packages/remark-parse/readme.md

 You can alternatively use [`remark`][remark-core] instead, which combines unified, this plugin, and [`remark-stringify`][remark-stringify].

-You can combine `remark-parse` with other plugins to add syntax extensions.
+You can combine this plugin with other plugins to add syntax extensions.
-Notable examples that deeply integrate with `remark-parse` are [`remark-gfm`][remark-gfm], [`remark-frontmatter`][remark-frontmatter], [`remark-math`][remark-math], and
+Notable examples that deeply integrate with it are [`remark-gfm`][remark-gfm], [`remark-frontmatter`][remark-frontmatter], [`remark-math`][remark-math], and